danbev/learning-ai/notes/vector-databases.md

 This is done by calculating the distance between the query vector and all the vectors in the database.
 Notice that this says `all` the vectors in the database.
 So this is not very efficient.

-This method is also sometimes called flat searching not very efficient but the quality of the searches is 100% as all vectors in the database will be compared to the query vector.
+This method is also sometimes called flat searching and is not very efficient but the quality of the searches is 100% as all vectors in the database will be compared to the query vector.
 This works well for a small database but might become an issue with larger ones as the search time will increase as the number of vectors inserted into the vector database increases.
-We need a way that scales and makes the search time independent of the number of vectors in the database which leads us to approximate nearest neighbor searching.
+We need a way that scales and makes the search time independent of the number of vectors in the database which leads us to approximate nearest neighbor (ANN) searching.

+#### ANN (Approximate Nearest Neighbor)
+This is a way of searching for the closest vectors to a query vector which out having to perform an exhaustive search, though this might be less accurate hence the "appoximate" part of the name.

+### Indexing
+This is about creating datastructures that allow efficient searching.
+This section will go through a few the most common ones (I think).

 #### LSH (Locality Sensitive Hashing)
 Is an example of approximate nearest neighbor searching.
 Instead of comparing